-Since joining CERN in 2000, she has focused on applying the technologies developed for particle physics to the life sciences domain.
-She played a key role in launching the European Network for Light Ion Hadron Therapy (ENLIGHT), a multidisciplinary platform that takes a collaborative approach to particle therapy research in Europe, and she been the co-ordinator of the network since 2006.
-Manjit also co-chairs the International Conference on Translational Research in Radio-Oncology and Physics for Health (ICTR-PHE), which she co-founded with Professor Jacques Bernier, Genolier Cancer Centre, Geneva.
+After joining CERN in 2000, Manjit has focused on applying the technologies developed for particle physics to the life sciences domain.
+She played a key role in launching the European Network for Light Ion Hadron Therapy, a multidisciplinary platform that takes a collaborative approach to particle therapy research in Europe, which she has coordinated since 2006.

 In 2010, Manjit helped launch the first-of-its-kind multidisciplinary workshop, “Physics for Health in Europe” which led to the successful biannual International Conference on Translational Research in Radio-Oncology and Physics for Health (ICTR-PHE).
 This forum was the first place where ICEC presented the concept that has now become Project STELLA.